- Dr Mark Hellowell

 Mark Hellowell is senior lecturer in Global Health Policy at the University of Edinburgh.
-His research focuses on business-government relations of various kinds, from the interaction of public and private sector organisations in the financing and delivery of healthcare, to the role of regulation and taxation in reducing the supply and consumption of health-damaging commodities such as tobacco, alcohol and sugar.
-He is special adviser to the House of Commons Treasury Committee in relation to its inquiries into the role of private finance in healthcare; and leads a training collaboration with the World Bank's Global Finance Facility on the management of markets aimed at health policymakers in developing countries.
-He is currently leading a collaboration between the University of Edinburgh and NHS Health Scotland (and other public health actors) to develop new proposals for innovative health taxes in Scotland.
+His research focuses on the financing and delivery of public health and healthcare.
+He is a special adviser to the House of Commons Treasury Committee and leads a collaboration with the World Bank on the regulation of markets in developing countries.
+He is also currently co-leading a collaboration with a range of public health actors in Scotland to develop new proposals for health taxes.

 Wright, A, Smith, K.E. and Hellowell, M (2017), 'Policy lessons from health taxes: a systematic review of empirical studies', BMC Public Health, https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-017-4497-z